Classification of chiral fermionic CFTs of central charge $\le 16$: Strategy

 Since both the NS and R Hilbert spaces are modules of this Frobenius algebra, the full theory can be decomposed into $n_\NS$ `universes' \cite{Tanizaki:2019rbk} (exact superselection sectors separated by domain walls of infinite tension), which we label by $i = 1, \dotsc, n_\NS$.
 Any correlator on a connected spacetime must vanish if it involves local operators from two or more universes.
 The full theory is said to be a direct sum of the component universes, where each universe has $n_\NS^i = 1$ (counting the idempotent $1_i$ which acts as the identity operator within its universe) and $n_\R^i = 0, 1$.

-Let us now come back to the relation between $T_B$ and $T_F$.
-It is straightforward to see that $T_B$ has a unique vacuum when $T_F$ does not have a dimension-0 operator in the R-sector.
-Conversely, when $T_F$ has a dimension-0 operator in the R-sector, we can use that operator to map any operator in the R-sector to an operator in the NS-sector and vice versa.
-Therefore $T_F$ is either a bosonic theory in disguise or a bosonic theory multiplied by the Arf theory.
-Barring that degenerate case, i.e.\ as long as we consider a genuinely fermionic theory $T$ which is not bosonic, we are guaranteed that $T_B$ has a unique vacuum, and the $\bZ_2$ symmetry $g$ acts nontrivially on $T_B$.
+Let us now come back to the relation between $T_B$ and $T_F$, \comment{assuming $n_\NS=1$.} It is straightforward to see that $T_B$ has a unique vacuum when $T_F$ does not have a dimension-0 operator in the R-sector.

+Conversely, \comment{suppose $T_F$ has a dimension-0 operator in the R-sector.
+We can now use this operator to map any operator in the R-sector to an operator in the NS-sector and vice versa, establishing a 1-to-1 map between the R-sector states and the NS sector states, commuting with the Virasoro action.
+As the R-sector states have all integer spins, the NS sector states also have integer spins.
+This means that the restriction of the theory to the NS sector operators actually defines a bosonic theory, which we denote by $T_B'$.
+Depending on the $(-1)^F$ eigenvalue of the R-sector dimension-0 operator, $T_F$ is then the product of $T_B'$ with a completely trivial fermionic theory (whose partition function is always $1)$ or with the Arf theory (whose partition function is the Arf invariant).} Barring these two degenerate cases, we are guaranteed that $T_B$ has a unique vacuum, and the $\bZ_2$ symmetry $g$ acts nontrivially on $T_B$.